wso2/docs-ei/en/micro-integrator/docs/overview/quick-start-guide.md

 ## Before you begin

-1. [Download Micro Integrator](https://www.wso2.com/integration/micro-integrator) for your Operating System.
+1. [Download the Micro Integrator](https://www.wso2.com/integration/micro-integrator).
 For more information, see [the Installation section](../../setup/installation/install_in_vm/).

 2. Download the sample files from [here](https://github.com/wso2/docs-ei/blob/7.0.0/en/micro-integrator/docs/assets/attach/quick-start-guide/MI_QSG_HOME.zip).
 From this point onwards, let's refer to this folder as `<MI_QSG_HOME>`.